 I have always believed in the value of intrinsic motivation and I believe that it’s our personal and professional responsibility to keep ourselves motivated.

-One of the things I do to keep myself motivated is by surrounding myself with like-minded individuals.
+One of the things I do to keep myself motivated is to surround myself with like-minded individuals.

 As I have always said in my previous articles, that behavior is contagious.
 If the people that surround you are hardworking and motivated individuals, then chances are, you will also be influenced by them.